 Election Interference?
-Facebook Suppressing New York Post Bombshell Story Of Damaging Hunter Biden Emails
+Facebook and Twitter Suppressing New York Post Bombshell Story Of Damaging Hunter Biden Emails

 — Andy Stone (@andymstone) October 14, 2020

+A Twitter spokesman said the link was being banned across the platform “in line with our Hacked Materials Policy as well as our approach to blocking URLs.”

+Twitter also claimed the article lacked “authoritative information,” but did not explain this position further.

-The move drew instant condemnation from Republicans.
+The censorship drew instant condemnation from Republicans.
 Sen. Josh Hawley (R-MO) said, “So Facebook is going to actively censor a [New York Post] investigative story on the Democrat candidate for president.
 But rest assured, Facebook is a neutral platform with no political viewpoints!”

 “I want to know on what grounds you are actively censoring a news report about potentially illegal corruption by the Democrat candidate for president,” said Hawley in a follow-up tweet.
 “If you have evidence this is “disinformation,” disclose it immediately.”